First Thursday of the month – Innovators

 Third Thursday of the month – Investments

-Lev Goldin, Director, Business Development & Licensing - Cardiovascular, Metabolism, Endocrinology & Fertility & Commercial, Merck KGaA, will join the session to talk about Merck’s activity in the cardiovascular field.
+Lev Goldin, Director, Business Development & Licensing - Cardiovascular, Metabolism, Endocrinology & Fertility & Commercial, Merck KGAa, will be on hand to talk about Merck’s activity in the diabetes field.

 Join monthly mini-events on these topics

 Venture Capital Has Advanced Innovation in China Life Science; It Needs to Do More